 Therefore, a balance has to be struck between the use and development of Al tools using these types of data, and the protection of personal data and privacy.
-Please also see the data stewardship and data ethics principles that were discussed in questions 4 and 5.
+Please see also the data stewardship and data ethics principles that were discussed in questions 4 and 5.

-Furthermore, Hong Kong law firms and companies need to comply with the GDPR where they, inter alia, collect, hold or process personal data of European Union residents.
+Furthermore, Hong Kong law firms and companies need to comply with the GDPR and PIPL where they, inter alia, collect, hold or process personal data of residents in those jurisdictions.
 Provisions relating to the personal information being collected (using various methods, including AI tools such as 'automated decision-making') and its use will also be subject to similar considerations outlined above in relation to the PDPO.